On top of a first-rate shoreline, holidays to the Dominican Republic serve up forest-cloaked mountains and quaint Colonial towns.

 This little island is a firm holiday favourite – and for good reason.
-Beyond the amazing beaches, it lines up rainforest-cloaked mountains, lively towns, and locals with that laid-back approach that’s textbook Caribbean.
+Beyond the amazing beaches, it lines up rainforest-covered mountains, lively towns, and locals with a laid-back approach that’s textbook Caribbean.

 Up on the north coast you’ve got lively Puerto Plata town, with its pretty old quarter and seafront fortress.
 For beaches backed by emerald hills there’s Playa Dorada or Costa Dorada.
 And a little further up the coast there are the palm-lined beaches of Bahia Maimon.

-On the eastern tip of the island is Punta Cana, whose resorts skirt a 50-kilometre ribbon of white sand.
-Golfers can tee off at the Punta Cana Golf Club, where the greens come complete with sea views.
+On the eastern tip of the island is Punta Cana, where the resorts skirt a 50-kilometre ribbon of white sand.
+Golfers can tee off at the Punta Cana Golf Club, where the greens come with sea views.
 Bavaro is the liveliest resort, while sleepy Uvero Alto sits at the opposite end of the spectrum.

 On the south coast, La Romana’s got long sweeps of sand, pastel-painted fishermen’s huts and a sprinkling of luxe hotels in the resort of Bayahibe.

 Then you’ve got the Samana peninsula.
-It’s all half-empty beaches and emerald countryside here, with go-slow towns like Cayo Levantado and Las Terrenas.
+It’s all half-empty beaches and jade green countryside here, with go-slow towns like Cayo Levantado and Las Terrenas.

-Places To Stay In Dominican Republic► View all
+Places To Stay In Dominican Republic View all places to stay »

 Bookended by San Juan and Bahia Maimon, the Dominican Republic’s north coast packs a lot in.
 The tick-list in lively Puerto Plata town, for example, covers everything from a rum factory to a seafront fortress.
 The pretty old quarter is worth a wander, too.
 But Puerto Plata’s crowning glory has to be the cable car – it climbs a giddy 800 metres to the top of Mount Isabel del Torres.